Introduction

 Setting

-North America's dystopian future nation of Panem serves as the backdrop for the Hunger Games trilogy.
-Twelve impoverished districts and a luxurious Capitol are located in Panem's Rocky .
+North America’s dystopian future nation of Panem serves as the backdrop for the Hunger Games trilogy.
+Twelve impoverished districts and a luxurious Capitol are located in Panem’s Rocky Mountains.
 The main character, Katniss Everdeen, resides in Appalachian poverty in District 12.
 Every year, the Capitol hosts the Hunger Games, in which a boy and a girl, ages 12 to 18, from each district compete to the death in order to exact revenge for a previous uprising.
 The Capitol is amused by this televised event, which also serves to bolster its power over the districts.

 Structure